-Joseph and the Amazing Technicolor Dreamcoat, the first Andrew Lloyd Webber and Tim Rice musical to be produced, is set to return to the London Palladium in the West End for the first time in over ten years.
+Joseph and the Amazing Technicolor Dreamcoat, the first Andrew Lloyd Webber and Tim Rice musical to be produced, is set to return to the London Palladium in the West End.
 It’s a show with a huge legacy, having spring-boarded Rice and Webber who gained a reputation as one of the best musical writing teams there has ever been.

-But as the musical returns to London, what can we expect from the new Palladium production?
+But as the musical returns to London, what can we expect from the new London Palladium production?

 Joseph and the Amazing Technicolor Dreamcoat was in fact the second musical written by Andrew Lloyd Webber and Tim Rice.
 The 20-year-old lyricist Rice wrote to the 17-year-old composer, to say he had heard Webber was looking for a ‘with it’ writer of lyrics for his songs.
 The pair met, and immediately hit it off and wrote the musical The Likes Of Us, though it wasn’t produced for 50 years.

 But their second creation would be the one to leave its mark.
 In 1967, the songwriting duo were approached by a family friend of Webber, head of music at a local school Alan Doggett, who asked the pair to present something that could be performed at an end-of-term concert, preferably with a religious theme.
 The following year, a 15-minute musical based on the story of Joseph and his father Jacob was performed at the school, which was quickly followed by a performance at Central Hall in Westminster.